-Received: 2 November 2011 Accepted: 1 February 2012 Citation: European Neurological Review, 2012;7(1):22-4 DOI:10.17925/ENR.2012.07.01.22 Correspondence: Rebbeca Grysiewicz, Assistant Professor of Neurology, Section of Cerebrovascular Disease and Neurological Critical Care, Department of Neurology and Rehabilitation, University of Illinois College of Medicine at Chicago, 912 South Wood Street, Room 855N, Chicago, IL 60612, US.
+Received: November 2, 2011 Accepted: February 1, 2012 Citation: US Neurology, 2012;8(1):20-3 DOI: 10.17925/USN.2012.08.01.20

+Correspondence: Rebbeca Grysiewicz, DO, Assistant Professor of Neurology, Section of Cerebrovascular Disease and Neurological Critical Care, University of Illinois College of Medicine at Chicago, 912 South Wood Street, Room 855N, Chicago, IL 60612, US.
 E: grysiewi@uic.edu

-Cerebral congophilic or amyloid angiopathy (CAA) is a clinicopathological entity that has been recognised since the early part of the 20th century.1 It is now considered a common cause of primary non-traumatic brain haemorrhage and traditionally it was described in elderly patients who were thought to be normotensive.
+Cerebral congophilic or amyloid angiopathy (CAA) is a clinicopathologic entity that has been recognised since the early part of the 20th century.1 It is now considered a common cause of primary non-traumatic brain hemorrhage and traditionally it was described in elderly patients who were thought to be normotensive.
 Because of its frequent association with Alzheimer's disease (AD), CAA has become a primary focus of scientific inquiry.
-The spectrum of intracerebral haemorrhage (ICH) that may occur in CAA includes: cerebral lobar haemorrhage in which several lobes on both sides of the brain may be involved over time; on rare occasions, haemorrhage in deep brain central grey nuclei, the corpus callosum and cerebellum, locations more typically involved when there is hypertensive ICH; the rare purely subarachnoid and subdural haemorrhages, as meningeal vessels may be heavily involved by CAA; and miliary and petechial or cerebral microbleeds.^{1,2} In addition, there may be scattered associated microinfarcts, an inflammatory type of CAA, leukoencephalopathy, AD-associated changes of the brain and superficial siderosis (SS).3 In this brief article we provide an update on advances in our understanding of CAA-associated ICH.
-We will focus on the following topics: neuropathology and mechanism of CAA-related haemorrhage; epidemiology, including genetic and other possible risk factors; clinical presentation; diagnosis, including newer imaging modalities; and prospects for prevention and treatment.
+The spectrum of intracerebral hemorrhage (ICH) that may occur in CAA includes: cerebral lobar hemorrhage in which several lobes on both sides of the brain may be involved over time; on rare occasions, hemorrhage in deep brain central grey nuclei, the corpus callosum and cerebellum, locations more typically involved when there is hypertensive ICH; the rare purely subarachnoid and subdural hemorrhages, as meningeal vessels may be heavily involved by CAA; and miliary and petechial or cerebral microbleeds.
+In addition, there may be scattered associated microinfarcts, an inflammatory type of CAA, leukoencephalopathy, AD-associated changes of the brain and superficial siderosis (SS).3 In this brief article we provide an update on advances in our understanding of CAA-associated ICH.
+We will focus on the following topics: neuropathology and mechanism of CAA-related hemorrhage; epidemiology, including genetic and other possible risk factors; clinical presentation; diagnosis, including newer imaging modalities; and prospects for prevention and treatment.

-Neuropathology and Mechanism of Cerebral Amyloid Angiopathy-associated Brain Haemorrhage acid species (AB40 and AB42, respectively).4 These peptides may undergo degradation by other proteolytic enzymes (e.g., neprilysin, insulin-degrading enzyme), remain in solution and enter the plasma or efflux across the blood-brain barrier, or polymerise to form soluble oligomers or insoluble amyloid fibrils as senile plaques in the brain parenchyma or as deposition in the vascular media and adventitia, as occurs in CAA.
+Neuropathology and Mechanism of Cerebral Amyloid Angiopathy-associated Brain Hemorrhage

+Amyloid-β (AB) deposition in the vascular media and adventitia provides a critical link whereby ICH may occur.
+AB is generated by proteolytic cleavage of the amyloid precursor proteins $\beta$ -secretase and y-secretase to yield a family of AB peptides with 40- and 42-amino acid species (AB40 and AB42, respectively).4 These peptides may undergo degradation by other proteolytic enzymes (e.g., neprilysin, insulin-degrading enzyme), remain in solution and enter the plasma or efflux across the blood-brain barrier, or polymerise to form soluble oligomers or insoluble amyloid fibrils as senile plaques in the brain parenchyma or as deposition in the vascular media and adventitia, as occurs in CAA.
 AB deposition occurs in the vascular media and adventitia of small arteries of the leptomeninges and cerebral cortex, with heavy involvement of the occipital regions, whereas white-matter brain vessels are much less frequently affected.4 The predominant AB species in CAA is the relatively more soluble AB40.
 AB is thought to be generated by neurons and possibly in the liver.
-Microscopically, CAA is characterised by acellular thickening of the walls of small and medium-sized arteries, including arterioles, but less often veins, by an amorphous, intensely eosinophilic material.1 Microvascular amyloid may be identified by periodic acid-Schiff, toluidine blue, crystal violet, thioflavin S or T (fluorescence under ultraviolet light) or Congo red stain under polarised light (yellow-green birefringence).
-Furthermore, affected vascular channels may show a 'double-barrel' lumen, fibrinoid degeneration or necrosis (a hypertension-related change), segmental dilatation with microaneurysm formation and 'glomerular' formations of microvessels and obliterative fibrous intimal changes.
-The latter changes are characteristic in hypertension and may or may not be associated with the genesis of CAA.1 CAA fibrils replace smooth muscle cells and cause separation of the internal elastic membrane and the external basement membrane, and there is smooth muscle degeneration and capillary occlusion.
-The latter findings may be linked to cerebral blood flow dysregulation in CAA.
-Animal and human studies support the concept of vascular dysfunction in CAA, as does the occurrence of associated brain microinfarcts, white-matter lesions and clinical evidence of cognitive impairment in this condition.4-7 Therefore, hypoperfusion and impaired vascular autoregulation in CAA may be responsible for cerebral microinfarcts and white-matter lesions.^{6,8}
+Microscopically, CAA is characterized by acellular thickening of the walls of small and medium-sized arteries, including arterioles, but less often veins, by an amorphous, intensely eosinophilic material.
+Microvascular amyloid may be identified by periodic acid-Schiff, toluidine blue, crystal violet, thioflavin S or T (fluorescence under ultraviolet light)